Electric1447/VHBB-Android/README.md

 VitaDB client for Android

 ### Features:
-- See all homebrew & plugins from VitaDB.
+- See all homebrew from VitaDB.
+- Custom plugin database containing 95% of all vita plugins
 - Download homebrew & plugins to your Android device.

 ### Requirements: